 The Junior Lien Ordinances, in comparison to the Senior Lien Ordinances, provide for less restrictive debt-related covenants to be complied with by the City in connection with their issuance and while they remain outstanding (such as no requirement to maintain a debt service reserve fund with respect to Junior Lien Obligations and an additional bonds test of one times average annual debt service of all then-outstanding Senior Lien Obligations and Junior Lien Obligations, plus any contemplated series of additional debt, as a condition to the issuance of Additional Junior Lien Obligations).
-The City has utilized this lien level to diversify its debt portfolio and has, historically, used such lien level to accomplish the issuance of its various series of long-term variable rate debt.
+The City has utilized this lien level to diversify its debt portfolio and has, historically, used such lien level exclusively to accomplish the issuance of its various series of long-term variable rate debt.
 As part of its debt planning process, the City evaluates each issuance of long-term debt prior to determining whether to issue such indebtedness as Additional Senior Lien Obligations or Additional Junior Lien Obligations.

-The Bonds are issued as Additional Junior Lien Obligations pursuant to the Ordinance.
-At the time of such issuance, the City shall have demonstrated its compliance with the conditions precedent to the issuance of Additional Junior Lien Obligations prescribed in the Junior Lien Ordinances (see "THE BONDS - Additional Bonds").
-After giving effect to the issuance of the Bonds, the City will have outstanding \$1,792,650,000 of Junior Lien Obligations.
-See table appearing under "DEBT SERVICE REQUIREMENTS - Outstanding Senior Lien Obligations and Junior Lien Obligations" for the City's Junior Lien Obligations' projected fixed rate and projected variable rate debt service requirements.
+After giving effect to the issuance of the Bonds, the City will have outstanding \$2,132,990,000 of Junior Lien Obligations.
+See table appearing under "DEBT SERVICE REQUIREMENTS" for the City's Junior Lien Obligations' fixed rate and projected variable rate debt service requirements.